Corporate Sustainability Reporting Directive (CSRD)

 What do U.S. companies need to know about the CSRD?

 Non-EU parent companies with EU subsidiaries have multiple reporting options.
-The specific approach will be decided by management.
-Although these options are not available for every company, they include the following:
+Company leaders must decide the specific approach.
+Although these high-level options are not available for every company, they include the following:

 Option 1